Japan beat Australia to reach World Cup, Saudis also qualify

 Australia were also missing a string of players due to coronavirus impacts or injury, including influential duo Aaron Mooy and Tom Rogic.

-But in a boost, coach Graham Arnold returned to the sidelines after seven days in self-isolation after testing positive for coronavirus last week.
+In a boost, coach Graham Arnold returned to the sidelines after seven days in self-isolation after testing positive for coronavirus last week, but he was left frustrated.

+"It's obviously disappointing that we didn't get the result that we wanted," said Arnold, who has come under pressure from Australia fans.

+"But at the end of the day we've got the third place spot and you've got to be positive about that.
+We've just got to move forward.
+I've always said I believe in these boys and it's one game at a time."

 Conditions were difficult in the rain and it took Australia 11 minutes to work their first shot, with a new-look midfield struggling to click and create chances.